 • Integration to operations support systems: Cisco Prime Provisioning APIs facilitate the integration with service provider operation support systems (OSSs) such as Cisco Info Center and IBM Tivoli Netcool.
 These APIs, using an HTTP/HTTPS/Simple Object Access Protocol (SOAP) request/response system interface, provide a mechanism for inserting, retrieving, updating, and removing data from Cisco Prime Provisioning.

-• Multivendor provisioning: Cisco Prime Provisioning is extensible and customizable, and can be used for provisioning of third party devices for the services described in this document.
-Cisco Advanced Services can assist in creating the required extensions.
+• Multivendor provisioning: Cisco Prime Provisioning is extensible and customizable, and can be extended for provisioning of third party devices for the services described in this document.
+Cisco Advanced Services can assist in creating the required extensions and customizations.

 Table 1 provides details on features and benefits in Cisco Prime Provisioning.